Maine Republicans’ health care failure should serve as a warning for Trump

 But even that analysis misses the full scope how terrible of an idea it was, both in terms of policy and politics.

-First, while the post does cite one publishing firm that experienced a 32% increase in their insurance costs, that was far from the worst result in the small business market.
+First, while TPM does cite one publishing firm that experienced a 32% increase in their insurance costs, that was far from the worst result in the small business market.
 For posts on this blog and for a column I was writing for the Kennebec Journal at the time, I talked to business owners across the state who got hit even worse.

 For just a few examples, Briggs Advertising in Bath saw their premiums increase by 67% after passage of the law and had to resort to layoffs.
 The Grasshopper Shop in Ellsworth saw their rates go up by 78% to more than $1,600 a month and were forced to cancel their coverage.